collective/collective.excelexport/README.rst

 What does this product
 ======================

-This product provides tools to provide excel exports to Plone users.
+This product provides tools to provide excel exports to Plone users, under xls or csv format.

 A framework, with default utilities to export the dexterity contents of a folder, the results of a catalog search,